Liens

 Full Picture of Assets and Liabilities

-There is an abundance of different types of liens an individual can receive from a lender.
 A lien, also known as a UCC filing, is essentially an agreement based on a loan.
+There are an abundance of different types of liens an individual can receive from a lender.

 The borrower presents collateral, and the lender files a lien stating they have legal right to the asset in case of a default.